raspberrypilearning/networking-lessons/lesson-1/worksheet.md

 ## Student worksheet

-There are two steps to setting up the Raspberry Pis so you can send chat messages to each other: configuring the network and writing the program.
+In this lesson, you will set up two Raspberry Pis to form a network, and use Python code to send messages between them.
+There are two steps this: configuring the network and writing the program.

 ## Network configuration